-1. The IRS Business Master File (BMF) is a cumulative file containing descriptive information on all active tax-exempt organizations.
+- 1. The IRS Business Master File (BMF) is a cumulative file containing descriptive information on all active tax-exempt organizations.
 Data contained on the BMF are mostly derived from the IRS Forms 1023 and 1024 (the applications for IRS recognition of tax-exempt status) and are updated each month.
-The November 2005 BMF contains 50 descriptive variables and two financial variables (assets and income) for 949,113 organizations under subsection 501(c)(3) and 464,595 organizations under other subsections of the 501(c) code.
+The December 2012 BMF 501(c)(3) file, for example, contains 57 descriptive variables and two key financial variables (assets and income) for nearly 1.1 million 501(c)(3) public charities and private foundations and nearly half a million other types of exempt organizations.
 The BMF is posted on the IRS website monthly and NCCS downloads the file several times a year and makes it available through the Data Web.
-Although it is available to the public on the IRS web site, it is difficult to use and the NCCS version is set up in a researcher-friendly format.

-2. The IRS Return Transaction Files (RTF) are a convenient source of financial data for all organizations that file IRS Forms 990, Form 990-EZ, or Form 990-PF - forms that are typically filed on an annual basis.
+Unlike the raw data available on the IRS web site, it is difficult to use and the NCCS version is set up in a researcher-friendly format and includes the latest NCCS NTEE activity codes. - 2.
+The IRS Return Transaction Files (RTF) are a convenient source of financial data for all organizations that file IRS Forms 990, Form 990-EZ, or Form 990-PF forms that are typically filed on an annual basis.
 The files contain up to 60 financial variables, depending on the year, transcribed from the Forms 990 by the IRS and are produced annually.
 Organizations not required to file Form 990, including religious organizations and those with less than \$25,000 in gross receipts, are generally excluded from the file.
 NCCS does not distribute these files, but instead distributes the NCCS Core Files, which are based upon the RTF.

-3. The IRS Statistics of Income Sample Files (SOI) are produced annually by using information from organizations' Form 990.
-The SOI files include more than 300 variables for all 501(c)(3) organizations with \$30 million or more in assets (\$10 million in earlier years) and all organizations filing under sections 501(c)(4) through 501(c)(9) with \$10 million or more in assets and a sample of a few thousand smaller organizations per year that is selected to represent the entire universe of nonprofit organizations.
+(Most organizations (other than private foundations) with less than \$50,000 in gross receipts now file the IRS Form 990-N e-Postcard, which has no financial information.) - 3.
+The IRS Statistics of Income Sample Files (SOI) are produced annually by using information from organizations' Form 990.
+The SOI files include more than 300 variables for all 501(c)(3) organizations with \$50 million or more in assets (the threshold has ranged from \$10 to \$30 million in earlier years) and all organizations filing under sections 501(c)(4) through 501(c)(9) with \$10 million or more in assets and a sample of a few thousand smaller organizations per year that is selected to represent the entire universe of nonprofit organizations.